 As the founder and chairwoman of the Happy Hearts Fund, a non-profit foundation dedicated to rebuilding schools and restoring hope and opportunity in the lives of children after natural disasters, Petra spends her days raising awareness and funding for “forgotten communities.”
 When a natural disaster strikes, emergency first response teams usually remain in the affected area for six to twelve months before moving on.
 “They help the immediate needs, but you don’t rebuild houses and communities in that amount of time,” Petra says with earnest conviction, undoubtedly flashing back to her own brush with death in 2004.

-While on a fairy-tale holiday in Thailand, Petra and her boyfriend, photographer Simon Atlee, were struck by one of the deadliest tsunamis in modern history, which killed over 230,000 people in fourteen countries.
+While on a fairy-tale holiday in Thailand, Petra and her boyfriend, photographer Simon Atlee, were struck by one of the deadliest tsunamis in modern history, which killed more than 230,000 people in fourteen countries.
 The tsunami sucked the pair out of their beachfront bungalow and hurled them into the raging sea.
 As the surging waters battered her with debris, Petra’s pelvis shattered in four places.
 She clung to a tree for eight hours before she was finally rescued.

 “In situations like that you find inner strength that you never thought was there,” Petra insists.
 “It’s a matter of survival, so you actually don’t have a choice.
 Under normal circumstances, I would have been moaning and complaining if I was all cut up, but in that instance, I just had to go with it.
 The pain was overwhelming, but if you give into it, you’re losing more chances to survive.”
 Sadly, Simon did not share her good fortune.
 The strong current dragged the two in opposite directions and they never found each other again.
 Simon’s body was located and formally identified several months later.